The Lady in the Van: Plot

+Bennett is discreetly gay, and sometimes brings his dates home.
+Shepherd naively assumes his dates are Communists, meeting secretly with him.
+During this time, Bennett balances his writing career with watching over Shepherd and providing for his increasingly invalid mother.
+Though he denies "caring" for anyone, he slowly becomes aware of his growing friendship with Shepherd.
+Bennett often imagines himself having philosophical discussions with himself.

-Mary has an aversion to all music.
+Bennett discovers her fluency in French, which she learnt while studying the piano in Paris.
+Despite this, she has an extreme aversion to all music.
 When asked why, she explained that when she was a novice nun, left alone in a room with a piano she started to play a classical piece.
 She was forbidden to play it again.
-Another unusual experience she mentions is driving an ambulance during the 1939 blackout.
+Bennett also discovers that she had driven an ambulance during the 1939 blackout in WWII, played Chopin at The Proms, and attempted to become a nun twice.
+He also finds out her real name: Margaret Fairchild.
+A mysterious man stops by her van who frightens her every so often, and she gives him money, and she lives in constant fear of the police.

-From time to time, she takes a trip to Broadstairs on the coast, visiting a cottage with a blue door, speaking with a man.
-Once she's gone to the day centre, Bennett goes to the person she's named next of kin.
-Her brother in Broadstairs fills him in on the details: she'd tried to be a nun twice, he had had her institutionalised in Banstead (however, she escaped), she'd studied under the virtuoso pianist Alfred Cortot.
+Eventually, Shepherd is sent to a day centre.
+Bennett takes this opportunity to travel down to Broadstairs and meets with the man she frequently visits, who turns out to be her brother.
+He explains how he had Mary institutionalised in Banstead (she escaped not long after) and that she studied under the virtuoso pianist Alfred Cortot.

-He returns home, to find her back.
+Bennett returns home, to find Shepherd back in her van.
 She had been scared off by a woman she'd known in Banstead, and had an opportunity to sneak in to play a piano in the centre.
-She retells that her confessor (in addition to the nuns) had forbade her from playing, which she was told would help her spirit grow.
-Before he goes into his home, she asks to hold his hand.
-It was her final goodbye to him; she dies peacefully in her sleep in her van.
+She explains that her confessor (in addition to the nuns) had forbidden her from playing, which she was told would help her spirit grow.
+Before Bennett goes into his house, Shepherd asks to hold his hand.
+Bennett obliges, and not long after he goes indoors, she dies peacefully in her sleep in her van.

-Much of the dialogue is between two versions of Bennett – his "real self" and his "writer self".

-During her 15-year stay in his drive, Bennett balances his writing career with watching over Shepherd and providing for his increasingly invalid mother.
-Though he denies "caring" for anyone, he slowly becomes aware of his growing friendship with Shepherd.
-After her passing, Alan decides to write a memoir covering the years he has known her.
+At her funeral, Bennett finds out that after Shepherd escaped from Banstead, she was involved in an accident when her van was hit by a motorcyclist, for whose death she believed herself to blame.
+She fled the scene, and lived the rest of her life in fear of arrest.

+After clearing out and removing the van from his driveway, Bennett decides to write a memoir covering the 20 years he knew Shepherd.

-In 2014, the real Bennett is shown observing this film's final scene being filmed, with his younger self unveiling a blue plaque on his home dedicated to "The Lady in the Van".
-This scene is fictional, as this blue plaque has never existed.
+The real Alan Bennett is shown observing the final scene being filmed, in which his younger self unveils a blue plaque on his home dedicated to "Miss M.T Shepherd, The Lady in the Van".